estebanrfp/Pixel-Painting/README.md

 - CSS3
 - JavaScript (ES6+)
 - Font Awesome for icons
-- GraphDB for realtime comunication
+- GenosDB for realtime comunication

 ## How to Use